brickfrog/pydantic-ai-docs-server/README.md

 ```

 This will make all pydantic-ai documentation tools available in your Cursor workspace.
 Note that the MCP server won't be enabled by default.
-You'll need to go to Cursor settings -> MCP settings and click "enable" on the pydantic MCP server.
+You'll need to go to Cursor settings -> MCP settings and click "enable" on the pydantic-ai MCP server.

 ### In Windsurf